ssuryanarayanan/Qi-Docs/docs/Qi_Streams_API.rst

 ``GetStream()``
 ----------------

-Returns a QiStream object from the specified namespace that matches the specified typeId.
+Returns a QiStream object from the specified namespace that matches the specified namespace and streamId.

 **Syntax**